By Marcin Wojtyczka

 - Running:

-- or storm jib only
+- or storm jib only to avoid broaching

-Bft 9
+Beaufort 9

 Upwind course

-- main only, 3rd reef
+- main only, 3rd reef (or rolled-in) or storm trysail

-- steering manually
+- steering manually or forereaching

-- with additional support of the engine
+- with additional support from the engine if needed

-- as long as the seas permit
+- as long as the sea permits

 Running